slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_26-plsql_vs_java_yet_again.rst

-"If :emphasis:`[you?]`  used Java and properly architected the system, just add another cheap PC or another cheap single board computer and you are done."
+"If *[you?]*  used Java and properly architected the system, just add another cheap PC or another cheap single board computer and you are done."